Most short-form posts fail in the first sentence.

 The fourth is the scene.
 Drop the reader into a moment before you explain what it means.
 "A founder I spoke to last week had posted three times in three years.
 He had just closed his biggest deal because of a comment he left on someone else's post."
 The explanation comes after.
 The scene earns it.

-Some opening structures reliably perform poorly on LinkedIn, and most people use them because they feel safe or professional.
+Some opening structures reliably perform poorly across LinkedIn, X, and newsletter subject lines, and most people use them because they feel safe or professional.

 Starting with "I" is the most common.
 "I have been thinking about..."
 "I recently had a conversation..."
 "I wanted to share..."
 These openings make the post about you before you have given the reader any reason to care about what you are about to say.